Market Pulse

 MFS CONSIDERATIONS

-- Duration can help bolster portfolios if labor growth weakens.
+- We remain neutral on Treasuries, though duration can help bolster portfolios if labor markets weaken.

 MUNICIPALS

-- Tax-adjusted yields are favorable, while fundamentals, including state finances, remain satisfactory.
+- Tax-adjusted yields are favorable, while fundamentals, including state finances, remain solid.

 MFS CONSIDERATIONS

-- Given their low credit risk and favorable tax treatment, we think municipals could represent a great defensive asset for investors who want to focus on tax efficiency and downside protection.
+- Municipals could be a great defensive asset for investors focused on tax efficiency and downside protection.

 SECURITIZED (MBS)